 The findings in 2011 suggest that there had been a significant rise in numbers over the course of the previous ten years and that the South African population had finally hit the 50 million mark, making it the 24th largest country in the world as far as pure numbers are concerned.
 In 2014, the estimate is 53.3 million, but because of other nations outpacing South Africa’s growth rate, this would drop the nation to 25th place for being the most populous.

 At the 2001 Census, the final declared total for resident citizens in South Africa was 44,819,778.
 In terms of population density, that equated to 41.4 people living in every square kilometre of land (107.2 per square mile) and the country’s sparseness was highlighted by the fact that it was only the 169th biggest in the world for density alone.

-The 2011 Census was carried out in October of last year and the results are expected later in 2012.
-However, early estimates are claiming that the population for South Africa in 2012 will climb to over 50.5 million people.
-If this is confirmed then that represents a rise of nearly six million people over the course of the last ten years.
+The 2011 Census was carried out in October of 2011 and showed that the population had climbed to over 50.5 million people.
+That represents a rise of nearly six million people over the course of the previous ten years.

 So what are the reasons for this increase?
 The question of immigration raises a contrasting set of views.
 The South African Migration Project has claimed that the country is more opposed to immigrants than anywhere else in the world.
 However, in 2008 it was revealed that over 200,000 refugees applied for asylum in South Africa, more than four times the number declared the year before.